Medgely History, Family Crest & Coats of Arms

 The surname Medgely was first found in West Riding of Yorkshire at Midgley, a hill-top village in Calderdale in the chapelry of Luddenden, parish and union of Halifax, wapentake of Morley.
 The village dates back to at least the Domesday Book when it was listed as Micleie and literally meant "wood or clearing infested with midges," from the Old English mycg + leah.
 One branch was later found at Thornton, again in the West Riding of Yorkshire.
 "Leventhorpe Hall, also in the township, was the seat of a distinguished family; and at Headley is an old mansion in the Elizabethan style, in former times occupied by a branch of the Midgleys."

 Early History of the Medgely family

-Another 197 words (14 lines of text) are included under the topic Early Medgely History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Medgely research.
+Another 100 words (7 lines of text) are included under the topic Early Medgely History in all our PDF Extended History products and printed products wherever possible.

 Medgely Spelling Variations